Noteboard

 Finally, a little note about usage: Sitix is meant to be scriptable.
 Sitix alone only does static build; it's useful and recommended to write a Bash script that invokes a sitix build and then does other things with it.
 For this reason, I at the moment have no plans to officially support fancy stuff like moving Sitix outputs to another Git branch.

 2024-3-23: Added Evals.
 It's a simple evaluated stack-based language designed specifically for Sitix.
 At the moment, all it does is compare things, but it's a damn sight better than how if statements used to work.
-Eventually I'll add vscript to inline object ([=name content]) directives; for now, it's present in if statements and the [v] directive.
+Eventually I'll add vscript to inline object (

 In other news, the program is a LOT cleaner now.
 Much of the processing effort has been moved into constructors and a lot of things have been simplified and abstracted.
 Memory maps are now automatically unmapped and have a very pleasant buffer-like interface, and all the mapping code has been moved to a single function.